Characters: Mass Effect 3 Party Members

 - Ship Tease:

-- Shoot the Shaggy Dog: His backstory featured in Paragon Lost.
+- Shoot the Shaggy Dog: His backstory featured in Mass Effect Paragon Lost.
 He sacrificed the colony to get vital data on the Collectors, but Shepard defeated the Collectors before the Alliance could use the data.

 - Stone Wall: And built like it, too.
 In-game, he has high health and possesses the Fortification ability.